 The International Convention for the Control and Management of Ships’ Ballast Water and Sediments (2004) – herein referred to as the ‘BW Convention’ – is now an integrated part of operating a modern shipping fleet.
 Since 2017, all compliant ships have been employing a certified ballast water management plan, and any applicable vessels not yet fitted with a suitable ballast water treatment system should now be scheduled to install one before the next International Oil Pollution Prevention (IOPP) survey.
 By 2024, every vessel engaged on international voyages and fitted with a sea water ballast system should be in compliance with the ‘D-2’ standard for Ballast Water treatment, relegating the ‘D-1’ standard for ballast water exchange to a contingency measure, should the ship’s treatment plant become inoperative.

-Of course, such regulations require enforcement, and in the case of the BW Convention, that is dealt with, in part, in Article 9 – Inspection of Ships.
+Of course, such regulations require enforcement, and in the case of the BW Convention, that is dealt with, in part, in Article 9 – Inspection of Ships, designed to ensure effective ballast water monitoring.
 However, this is where problems may be encountered by ship operators.
 The article states that inspectors can conduct:

 “a sampling of the ship’s ballast water, carried out in accordance with the guidelines to be developed by the organization”